WeCanCodeIT/CSlides/src/fundamentals/for-loops/index.md

 - After each iteration of our <mark>for</mark> loop, the iteration variable is incremented.

-- We use the <mark>posfix increment</mark> operator to increment the iteration variable.
+- We use the <mark>postfix increment</mark> operator to increment the iteration variable.

 - Please note you have flexibility when it comes to how you increment or decrement the iteration variable.